altive/altfire/README.md

 1. Create a branch for release.
 1. Run the `melos version` command.
-1. `melos bs` to update the version of the dependent packages.
+1. Run the `git push --follow-tags` command.
+Push the changes and the created tags.
-1. Commit the diff and create a pull request.
+1. Create a pull request for the pushed branch.
 1. Merge the pull request after review.
 1. Run the `melos publish` command on the `main` branch.